 Strategic Planning for Web Accessibility Guidance for Developing a Plan for Your Organization or Project

-A successful plan for web accessibility addresses many areas of your organization and projects: training, quality assurance, recruiting, purchasing, marketing, content development, visual design, and more.
-As with other important aspects of website development, such as performance, accessibility is best approached as an integral and ongoing activity.
+A successful plan for web accessibility addresses many areas of your organization and projects, such as training, quality assurance, recruiting, purchasing, marketing, content development, visual design, and more.
+Accessibility is best approached as an integral and ongoing activity similar to other important aspects of website development.

-What is this document for?
+What is the purpose of this document?

 This document provides IT managers, project managers, small business owners, accessibility consultants, and others with guidance on what to consider in developing an effective web accessibility plan for your specific organization or project.
-When you want more tactical guidance on fixing accessibility barriers in existing websites, seeImproving the Accessibility of Your Website.
+When there is a need for more tactical guidance on fixing accessibility barriers for existing websites, please refer to Improving the Accessibility of Your Website.

 Note that additional content regarding each Key Action can be revealed using the button beside the action.
-You can expand all such content using the following buttons.
+You can expand all such content using the following buttons:

 Determine Your Goal and Gather Support

-Strategic planning, whether for a single project or broader organizational processes, benefits from broad backing and support.
-A clear and realistic accessibility goal is easy to communicate, aids in overall planning, and is recognizable when successfully achieved.
+Strategic planning benefits from broad backing and support whether it is regarding a single project development or planning for broader organizational processes.
+Clear and realistic accessibility goals are easy to communicate, aid in overall planning, and are recognizable when successfully achieved.

 Key actions